 - Intravenous (IV): Chemo given as a shot directly into a vein

-- IV infusion: Chemo drugs are dripped through a tube that is attached to a needle and put into a vein
+- IV infusion: Chemo medications are dripped through a tube that is attached to a needle and put into a vein

 - Oral: Chemo taken by mouth as a pill or liquid

-- Topical: A cream containing the chemo drug that is rubbed into the skin
+- Topical: A cream containing the chemo medication that is rubbed into the skin

 - Intra-arterial (IA): Chemo delivered into an artery that is connected to the tumor